allthriveai/insights/winning-first-place-mcp-ai-agents-hackathon.md

 **MCP-first architecture** proved valuable for AI integration - building tools that AI assistants can call directly rather than forcing them through REST APIs.

-**Redis Stack** as a unified platform eliminated infrastructure complexity - one system handled caching, search, real-time updates, and leaderboards instead of requiring separate databases and services.
+**Redis Stack** as a unified platform eliminated infrastructure complexity - one system handled caching, vector search, real-time updates, leaderboards, and served as our vector database for AI embeddings instead of requiring separate databases and services.

 The combination enabled rapid development of AI-native applications where human users and AI assistants can interact with the same underlying business logic through different interfaces.